Honk for Jesus. Save Your Soul.: Production

 In May 2021, it was announced Regina Hall and Sterling K. Brown would star in the film, with Adamma Ebo directing from a screenplay she wrote, and Daniel Kaluuya set to serve as a producer under his 59% Productions banner.
 In June 2021, Nicole Beharie, Conphidance, Austin Crute and Devere Rogers joined the cast of the film.

 Principal photography concluded in July 2021.

 Release

 The film had its world premiere at the 2022 Sundance Film Festival on January 23, 2022.
-In February 2022, Focus Features, Peacock and Monkeypaw Productions acquired distribution rights to the film for $8.5 million.
+In February 2022, Focus Features, Peacock and Monkeypaw Productions acquired distribution rights to the film for $8.5 million, with Monkeypaw principal Jordan Peele receiving residual credit as an executive producer.
 It was released theatrically and on Peacock on September 2, 2022.

 Reception

 Box office

 The film was released alongside Gigi & Nate, and made $1.4 million from 1,882 theaters in its three-day opening weekend, and a total of $1.75 million over the four-day Labor Day frame.
 62% of the audience was female, 61% was over the age of 35, and 50% was African-American.